selfishprimate/gerillass-docs/content/docs/sizer.md

 ---
 title: "Sizer"
+site_title: "Sizer Sass Mixin"
+site_description: "Sizer Sass mixin helps you to size elements with one statement (or two).
+Size elements or create square or recangle shapes very easily."
 ---

 # Sizer

 {{< mixin type="Mixin" name="sizer" >}}
-**Sizer** Sass mixin helps you to size elements with one statement (or two).
+**Sizer Sass mixin** helps you to size elements with one statement (or two).
 Size elements or create square or recangle shapes very easily.
 {{< /mixin >}}

 ## Arguments